Lizahh/TradeSphere/README.md

-# 🛍️ TradeSphere: AI-Powered E-commerce Optimization Platform
+# 🛍️ TradeSphere: AI-based E-commerce Optimization Platform

 **TradeSphere** is a robust, modular e-commerce intelligence platform built with Django and Python, seamlessly integrating AI-driven components such as personalized recommendation systems, dynamic pricing optimization, and customer segmentation strategies.
 This project is tailored to mimic real-world e-commerce ecosystems and serves as a launchpad for intelligent decision-making in retail platforms.